 Address: 45160 Albion St, Mendocino, CA 95460

-The small suburban temple is dedicated to Kwan Tai, the Chinese god of war, who is a Taoist symbol of integrity and loyalty.
-This active Chinese Taoist temple is now the only remaining Taoist temple on the northern California coast, and a California historical landmark (#927 if you were curious).
+The small suburban temple is dedicated to Kwan Tai, the Chinese god of war, a Taoist symbol of integrity and loyalty.
+This active Chinese Taoist temple is now the only remaining one on the northern California coast and a California historical landmark (#927 if you were curious).

 20. Mendocino Breweries & Taprooms